 Cybersecurity is arguably the current greatest focal point of the SEC and state regulators.
-The SEC has again included it as an area of examination focus for 2017.
-Managers that have not yet conducted a cybersecurity review or adopted a cybersecurity policy should do so.
+The SEC has again included it as an area of examination focus for 2018.
+Advisers that have not yet conducted a cybersecurity review or adopted a cybersecurity policy should do so.
+Advisers should review the August 2017 Risk Alert from the SEC and consider implementing the policies and procedures that are noted as being robust.
 For more information, see our alerts dated April 24, 2014, June 18, 2014, April 29, 2015, September 18, 2015 and September 25, 2015.

 Investment advisers relying on Rule 506 of Regulation D in connection with the offering of private fund interests are reminded to collect updated “covered person” (or “bad actor”) questionnaires from each of their covered persons on a regular basis.
 While no specific regulations have been issued indicating how frequently this information should be refreshed, industry guidance suggests that advisers should consider doing this as frequently as quarterly.
 “Covered persons” include, among others, the private fund, all directors, executive officers, general partners and managing members of the private fund, the investment manager of the private fund, placement agents, and any beneficial owner of 20% or more of the private fund’s outstanding voting equity securities calculated on the basis of voting power, even if not a control person of the private fund.
 For additional information regarding who qualifies as a “covered person” and the “bad actor” requirements, please refer to our July 23, 2013 Securities Alert.